 Henk ten Hove (born 1952, Dutch) is the Chairman of the Supervisory Board since 22 March 2018.
-He also holds supervisory board positions at the publicly listed company Kendrion since 2013 (as chairman) and at Unica since 2014.
+He held a supervisory board position at the publicly listed company Kendrion from 2013 until 12 April 2021 (as chairman) and still holds a supervisory board position at Unica since 2014.
+After stepping down from his supervisory board position with Kendrion since April 2021, he is the chairman of the publicly listed company Stern.
 He is also chairman of the foundation owning the shares in BDRThermea group.
 Henk ten Hove has spent most of his career at Wavin, where he started in 1982 and held various positions over time, including that of financial manager, general manager Germany, member of the executive board and, between 2010 and 2013, CEO of the group.
 Henk ten Hove is independent within the meaning of the corporate governance code.
 He does not hold any shares in the Company.
 Henk ten Hove holds a master's degree in Economics from the University of Amsterdam, the Netherlands.